 To gain a comprehensive picture of Waldorf Education as Trinus provides, we must look at some aspects of this teaching method as there are:

-Class teacher – stays with the class ideally all through the grades, establishing good habits, providing guidance and boundaries.
+Class educator – stays with the class ideally all through the grades, establishing good habits, providing guidance and boundaries.
 He is the loving authority in the lower grades and becomes the mentor in higher grades.
 The work of the class teacher ends with grade eight.
 In the high school only specialists of their subject are teaching the young adults.

 Main-lesson – the center of teaching is in the morning from 8 -10 am.